commercetools-demo/admintools/app/README.md

 - **Form Validation**: Ensures data quality before submission
 - **Error Handling**: Graceful handling with user-friendly notifications
 - **Comprehensive Logging**: Clean, informative console output for debugging

-# Installing the template

-Read the [Getting started](https://docs.commercetools.com/merchant-center-customizations/custom-applications) documentation for more information.

-# Developing the Custom Application

-Learn more about [developing a Custom Application](https://docs.commercetools.com/merchant-center-customizations/development) and [how to use the CLI](https://docs.commercetools.com/merchant-center-customizations/api-reference/cli).